ES-Alexander/pythonic-cv/README.md

-`SlowCamera`, which has slow iteration because image grabbing is performed synchronously, with a blocking call while reading each frame. `Camera` extends `SlowCamera` with additional logic to perform repeated grabbing in a separate thread, and ensure the camera is always retrieving the latest frame. `LockedCamera` sits between the two, providing thread based I/O but with more control over when each image is taken.
+`SlowCamera`, which has slow iteration because image grabbing is performed synchronously, with a blocking call while reading each frame. `Camera` extends `SlowCamera` with additional logic to perform repeated grabbing in a separate thread, so processing and image grabbing can occur concurrently. `LockedCamera` sits between the two, providing thread based I/O but with more control over when each image is taken.